This Girl Perfectly Shuts Down The Idea That Women Should Be Smaller Than Men

 @bekkahldn THANK YOUUUU!!!
 Tired of tall/girls getting treated like men.
 We are still delicate and precious ?— MRS SKENG ? (@Siimzo) March 30, 2017

-Of course, some disagree with her, largely citing awkwardness, but most of their arguments seemed to lean on the optics of the situation.
+Of course, some disagree with her, largely citing awkwardness, but most of their arguements seemed to lean on the optics of the situation.
 Frankly, who cares how it looks?

 @bekkahldn it ain't gone look right if she 6'0 too lmao— $uzy6$peed ? (@thebjsimmons) March 29, 2017